 “This verse [i.e. John 9:22] is significant from a socio-historical perspective because we know that there was no official policy against accepting Jesus (or anyone else) as messiah during his lifetime.
 On the other hand, some Jewish synagogues evidently did begin to exclude members who believed in Jesus’ messiahship toward the end of the first century.
 So the story of Jesus healing the blind man reflects the experience of the later community that stood behind the Fourth Gospel.
 These believers in Jesus had been expelled from the Jewish community, the community, presumably, of their families and friends and neighbors, in which they had worshiped God and had fellowship with one another.”Bart D. Ehrman, The New Testament: A Historical Introduction to the Early Christian Writings, 2016, 187-188.

 So in other words, this is a tall tale that didn’t really happen.
 The writer of John added it into the story as a reflection of what was going on during his time.
-It wasn’t something that was happening in Jesus’ day at all.
+It wasn’t something that was happening in Jesus’ day at all, and this is proof of John being written late.
 So what’s going on here?
 Do Bart and critics like him have a point?
 Not really.

 The Curse on the Heretics